Example: Split View

 from a single editor state, those views will

-and their updated forms will simply diverge.
+their updated forms held in the different views will simply diverge.

 Thus, to keep the content of two views in sync, you'll have to forward